 Only one week has passed after a mass phishing attack hit the Gmail users, and the world came under attack by a new global cyber threat called WannaCry ransomware.
-This attack, as our security experts predict, might become the turning point for individuals and organizations all over the world in strengthening their cyber security.
+One month ahead – new victims of WannaCry occur: the Honda car plant and Australian government contractor.
+These attacks, as our security experts predict, might become the turning point for individuals and organizations all over the world in strengthening their cyber security.

 WannaCry – a New Threat or an Old Virus?